-Borneo is the world’s third largest island, and home to an amazinbiologically diverse habitat, with a staggeringly high number of unique plants and animals.
+Borneo is the world’s third largest island, and home to an amazing biologically diverse habitat, with a staggeringly high number of unique plants and animals.
 It straddles the equator, ensuring a warm-humid climate all year round.
 Despite an alarming rate of deforestation on the island (1.3 million hectares per year), fortunately Borneo’s Malaysian state of Sabah still retains a large portion of its forest cover.

 The island is home to some of the world's rarest and most endangered wildlife species including: the Bornean orangutan, Bornean Sun Bear, Hornbills, Storm's Stork, Oriental Dwarf Kingfisher plus other curious species such as the large-nosed proboscis monkey, red giant flying squirrel, red leaf monkey, Lantern Bug and the enormous-eyed Western Tarsier.